syoyo/USD-build-aarch64/README.md

 $ git submodule update --init --recursive
 ```

-Not that boost header files are provided through `bcp` and not managed by git submodule.
+Not that boost header files are located `boost` and provided through `bcp` and not managed by git submodule.
+(git repo uses boost 1.72. boost 1.71 or less version may fail to build on aarch64(at least boost 1.65.1 will fail due to float128 related issue))

 ## Environment varialle.